robtudor/pooltemp/README.md

 maximum output temperatures for the day and minimum output temperatures for the day, additionally the pump parameters are configurable via the web.<br>
 A crontab script prunes the database tables every month.
+Wifi is monitored every 20 seconds and is restarted if necessary.